yunguan-wang/SPROD/README.md

 A few additional notes for the parameters:

-`--type` or `-y` : For small datasets, this should be set to `single`, while for larger datasets, this can be set to `patches` to let Sprod run on subsampled patches in parallell.
+`--type` or `-y` : For small datasets with a few thousands spots, this should be set to `single`, while for larger datasets with tens of thousands of spots, this should be set to `patches` to let Sprod run on subsampled patches in parallell to avoid memory problems.

-`--warm_start` or `-ws` : If image features were extracted in a previous run, feature extraction step can be skipped by toggling `-ws`.
+`--warm_start` or `-ws` : This is helpful if image features were extracted in a previous run and a new run is desired with new parameter sets only for the denoising steps.
+Sprod will automatically look for the needed files in the input directory.

 For details on the parameters used in denoising, please call the script with a `-h` tag for usage details.
 ### Important details in the Sprod workflow